klot-io/pi-setup/Install.md

 - Burn the base image [pi-0.1.img.zip](https://klot-io.sfo2.cdn.digitaloceanspaces.com/pi-0.1.img.zip)
 - Pop the SD card out after burning and pop it back in.
 - Put your YAML files in `/Volumes/boot/klot-io/config`
+  - Make sure you use the same password for each
+  - The Kuberentes token the Workers use for joining is derived from this password
 - Repeat for each Pi, making sure to use slightly different `kubernetes.yaml` files for each

 ## SSD